Berkeley-MDes/tdf-fa23-PikaG/weekly-reports/WeeklyReport2.md

 #### Additional Models

 - Besides the project 1 pre-project walkthrough video, I also searched for some Grasshopper tutorials and followed them to generate some simple models.
 The image below is a model of randomly generated cubes.
+I

 <p align="center">
   <img width="800" alt="截屏2023-09-07 16 22 18" src="https://github.com/Berkeley-MDes/tdf-fa23-PikaG/assets/74200423/dfbbb82a-33de-4dfd-8f97-de9a8aa95635">